Earth Language Idiomatic heads for working with others

 (or ): Let's.....

-The sentence with this head and the verb shows that the subject of this sentence is
+The sentence with this indicator and the verb shows that the subject of this sentence is

 not only you, The talker is joining you, and suggests doing something both together.